-The training experiences of fellows are tailored to their individual interests, enriched by interprofessional team-based care, and supervised by nearly 20 interdisciplinary program faculty board-certified or eligible in addiction medicine.
+The training experiences of fellows are tailored to their individual interests, enriched by interprofessional team-based care, and supervised by more than 20 interdisciplinary program faculty board-certified in addiction medicine.

 The clinical learning environment continues to grow through academic and community partnerships with teaching sites that include:

 - Public hospital-based ambulatory addiction, primary care, and inpatient services at San Francisco General Hospital and Highland General Hospital.

 - A wide range of community-based primary care, case management, sobering, respite, chronic pain, harm reduction and addiction pharmacotherapy programs sponsored by the San Francisco Department of Public Health.

 - Local, non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, harm reduction, and residential and outpatient addiction treatment for substance use disorder for communities in the San Francisco Bay Area.

 - Clinical programs that specialize in the prevention and treatment of unhealthy substance use in adolescents, young adults, and pregnant and post-partum people.

 OTOP is a publicly funded, licensed opioid treatment program (OTP) that provides outpatient treatment with methadone and buprenorphine to persons with opioid use disorder.
 The program provides a wide range of services, including psychiatric, hepatitis C and HIV treatment services, to poor and indigent people with addiction to illicit and prescription opioids.
 OTOP is licensed to provide methadone to 750 persons daily and located on the San Francisco General Hospital (SFGH) campus.
 OTOP also operates satellite sites to reach patients in underserved parts of San Francisco through deployment of a mobile methadone van and office-based opioid treatment programs in three primary care health centers.